 Being different with your offense or defense doesn’t mean you have to get complicated.
 Keeping it simple, fundamentally sound, and with the better players performing is a solid base to build on.
 Some coaches like offensive systems that take a big part of the season for players to become proficient.
 Others prefer defenses that call for major scouting, walk throughs, and adjusting to be successful.
 I always liked to start with some fundamentally sound basics on offense and defense, then build on them as the season progressed.
 Players learn to player quicker, smarter, and better when things are not too complicated.

 6. Educate yourself to be the best Coach you can be.

 Doing the five suggestions above requires a coach to constantly learn and refine his/her teaching skills.
 Staying up on the latest trends and finding new ways to present your philosophy, will help you create a system that is a little better and a little different from others in your league.
 You can find the best ways to teach the fundamentals you feel are most important.
 You can also discover ways to make your players better individually as well as molding them into a well-rounded team.
 By attending clinics and studying others, you will stay on top of the game and be prepared for what other coaches will try to do against your team too.
 Finding new ways to “keeping things simple and doing them better” is a big part of a coach’s education.

-For more Running Game Ideas and Plays, purchase Coach Battenberg’s newest book, “You Can Run With Anyone.”
+For more on Coach Battenberg’s Philosophy of Basketball, check out his book, “You Can Run With Anyone.”